WilliamPLamb/AutomateRepetitiveTasks/README.md

-# Automate repetitive tasks with python3
+# Automate repetitive keyboard and mouse tasks with python3

 ### William Lamb 09/22/18